 As a dog owner, keeping your pet healthy and clean is key.
 Learning to cut dog nails at home is easy with the right tools and techniques.
-This guide will help you trim your dog’s nails safely, avoiding the quick and injuries1.
+This guide will help you trim your dog’s nails safely, avoiding the quick and injuries.

 Key Takeaways